AlexFroio/Marlin-2.0.8.1/README.md

 Hi!
 Welcome to my config for using an `SKR 1.3` with Marlin on an Anycubic i3 Mega.
 This works for both i3 Mega and i3 Mega-S.

 Note: This should serve as a jumping off point for others who are trying to get started with Marlin.
-As such I will list some things to watch out for in this repository:
+As such I will list some things to watch out for in this repository.

+***IMPORTANT NOTE:*** You should get a *different* LCD screen if you are going to a custom board.
+Any version of Marlin that needs to work with the **Stock LCD** requires a rare version of the LCD's firmware.
+I do not know where to get it.

 ## Printer Specs